If you have high-quality frozen embryos, you can use those embryos for subsequent transfers, even if those embryos were made at another clinic.

 Medication purchased through a pharmacy (your insurance may cover this)

 The frozen embryos from your previous IVF cycles are thawed in the Oma laboratory.
-Your embryos are graded by highly skilled embryologists for health and viability to maximize your chance of success.
+Once the embryo has thawed, highly skilled embryologists will examine it under a microscope and grade it in order to select the best embryos and maximize your chances of success.